emackinnon1/oversite-fe/README.md

 2. `cd` into the new directory
 3. Run `npm install`
 4. Run `npm start`
-5. Open prompted localhost in your favorite browser (Chrome preferably)
+5. When prompted, open localhost in your favorite browser (Chrome preferably)

 ## Animation